Howell Mountain AVA: Terroir

+Topography

-The petition for the Howell Mountain AVA designation was predominantly done by Bill Smith formerly of La Jota and later W. H. Smith Wines.
-Howell Mountain was the 3rd appellation established in Napa Valley and the 2nd sub-AVA a few months after Los Carneros.
-The vineyards in Howell Mountain are planted between 1400 and 2200 ft elevations well above the fog level in Napa Valley that are most affected by the cool fog and winds from San Pablo Bay while Howell Mountain, at the same time, is exposed to sunlight receiving larger amounts of solar radiation.
+The area is defined by its elevations where vineyards in Howell Mountain lie between 1400 and 2200 ft well above the fog level in Napa Valley which is most affected by the cool fog and winds from San Pablo Bay while Howell Mountain, at the same time, is exposed to sunlight receiving larger amounts of solar radiation.
 The mountain does get cool breezes directly from the Pacific Ocean, and the relatively high elevations result in a cooler climate than on the valley floor.
-The soil in the appellation is volcanic with excellent drainage.